-- In order to provide a better view, certain images in this manual may show an assembly with safety guards removed. - Equipment should never be operated in this condition.
+In order to provide a better view, certain photographs or illustrations in this manual may show an assembly with safety guards removed.

+Equipment should never be operated in this condition.
 All guards must be in place.
 If removal becomes necessary for repairs, replace the guard prior to use.